-Color is one of the key components of visual perception, exerting a powerful influence on emotions, mood, and the understanding of images surrounding us.
+Color is one of the key components of visual perception, exerting a powerful influence on emotions, mood, and our understanding of the images around us.
 For centuries, scientists and artists have sought to understand and organize colors into convenient and logical systems, creating the color wheel, a universal tool for analyzing and selecting color combinations.

 The color wheel, having evolved significantly from Isaac Newton’s initial discoveries to Johannes Itten’s more complex systems, has become indispensable in design, painting, fashion, interiors, and graphic arts.
 With its help, fundamental schemes of harmonious color combinations were developed, enabling the creation of impactful, expressive, and aesthetically pleasing compositions.